-Eugene Rotary Model United Nations Conference
+About the Model United Nations

-The first annual Eugene Rotary Model United Nations Conference will take place on the weekend of April 6 and 7, 2019 at Valley River Inn in Eugene, Oregon.
-The Rotary Model United nations is patterned after the United Nations General Assembly.
-Each team will represent a country that is represented at the United Nations.
+The second annual Oregon Rotary Model United Nations (ORRMUN) Conference is tentatively scheduled to take place on April 10 and 11.
+2021 online via Zoom.
+The ORRMUN will be hosted by the Rotary Club of Eugene, Oregon.
+Our Rotary community is only the second in the entire United States to operate a Model United Nations program.
+The first was started by San Diego area Rotarians.
+The ORRMUN is patterned after the United Nations General Assembly meetings.
+We recruit delegations of two students to represent member nations of the United Nations.
 These students are selected, sponsored, supported, and advised by participating Rotary Clubs and sponsors.
-The adviser attends the Conference and may be a Rotarian, a teacher or other interested member of the community.
+The advisor attends the Conference to support their delegation.
+Advisors may be a Rotarian, a teacher, or other interested member of the community.

-The students are given training in peaceful conflict resolution, diplomatic negotiating, and analytical thinking and speaking skills.
-As ambassadors of their particular country, students will research the political, economic and cultural aspects of their nation in order to develop that country’s position on the resolution.
+Prior to the Model United Nations Conference, one resolution will be distributed to the participating ‘nations’.
+The resolution will closely relate to currently pressing international issues before the real UN General Assembly.
+The student delegations are given training in peaceful conflict resolution, diplomatic negotiating, and analytical thinking and speaking skills.
+As ambassadors of their particular nation, students will research the political, economic, and cultural aspects of their nation in order to develop that country’s position on the resolution.
 They will then weave those positions into sponsoring, supporting, or opposing speeches directed to the resolution.

-On Sunday, the student ambassadors will present and debate each caucus group’s amendments to the resolution.
+On Sunday, the delegations will present and debate each caucus group’s amendments to the resolution.
 After further collaborations and refinements of the various amendments, the students will then vote on the amendments to the resolution with the goal of reaching unanimity or majority consensus on a final amendment to the resolution.

-We hope to inspire students to become creative problem solvers and perhaps the next community leaders, diplomats or Rotarians of our world.
+We hope to inspire students to become creative problem solvers and perhaps the next community leaders, diplomats, or Rotarians of our world.